Industry Impact

 AT-A-GLANCE

-A key component to workforce success is industry’s global leadership in innovation and exports of aircraft and aerospace products.
-In 2021, A&D industry exports rose by 11.2 percent to a total value of $100.4 billion.
+A key component of workforce success is the industry’s global leadership in innovation and the export of aircraft and aerospace products.
+Driven by global demand for American-made goods, U.S. aerospace and defense exports reached a total value of $138.7 billion from 2023 to 2024.

 The Industry’s Top Trade Partners

 From sustainable aviation technologies to defense systems, partners around the world trust American companies to provide the best capabilities at the best value.
-The leading export destinations in 2021 were France, Canada, Brazil, the U.K., and Singapore.
-The leading import destinations were France, Canada, the U.K., Germany, and Japan.
-In 2021, the U.S. A&D industry exported to 205 countries, a testament to industry’s role in America’s economic success and reputation as a global leader in innovation.
+The leading export destinations in 2024 France, Germany, Brazil, China, and the United Kingdom.

 Tracking State Data